ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 The only resources that have hashes in the `ngsw.json` manifest are resources that were present in the `dist` directory at the time the manifest was built.
 Other resources, especially those loaded from CDNs, have content that is unknown at build time or are updated more frequently than the application is deployed.

-If the Angular service worker does not have a hash to verify a resource is valid, it still caches its contents.
+If the Angular Classicservice worker does not have a hash to verify a resource is valid, it still caches its contents.
 At the same time, it honors the HTTP caching headers by using a policy of *stale while revalidate*.
-The Angular service worker continues to serve a resource even after its HTTP caching headers indicate that it is no longer valid.
+The Angular Classicservice worker continues to serve a resource even after its HTTP caching headers indicate that it is no longer valid.
 At the same time, it attempts to refresh the expired resource in the background.
 This way, broken unhashed resources do not remain in the cache beyond their configured lifetimes.